 For a fromsql operation, this means the following actions occur in the sequence indicated:

-- The system performs the fromsql routine to transform the UDT to its external type database form.
+- The system performs the fromsql routine to transform the UDT to its external type Teradata Database form.

-- The system transforms the external type from its database format to its client format.
+- The system transforms the external type from its Teradata Database format to its client format.